-"The Council's position against its revised local code of corporate governance has improved from the previous 2 years as the impact of the COVID 19 pandemic reduces and the new normal emerges.
+"The Council's position against its revised local code of corporate governance is consistent with that of the previous years as work continues on developing and embedding arrangements in a more uncertain financial environment.
 Overall, the position is considered to be good; therefore, the Internal Audit assurance opinion is satisfactory.
-Given the significant pressure due to the continuing budget cuts, the national economic picture and the aftermath of COVID 19 pandemic and the associated operational changes the Council has experienced and continues to go through, this is a significant achievement."
+Given the significant pressure due to the continuing budget cuts, the national economic picture and the associated operational/transformational changes the Council has experienced and continues to go through, this remains a significant achievement.